HimeshKoli/GDPTimeSeriesPrediction/README.md

 1) Apart from basic errors here and there which were solved relatively quickly by using stack overflow, major troubleshooting I required when using request function to store data in flask file (refer app.py)
 <br>I made a mistake of "not passing user input in a variable" i.e: here 'year' in variable 'data', and this
-year is reflected in html page name="year" which was also not passed in html, so to store this user input in data and also using request.get_data()which was not suited, then corrected this storing mistake and actually used form.get which was better suited due to nature of the form in html page to get data, and then further didn't need to give datetime format.
+year is reflected in html page name="year" which was also not passed in html, and function request.get_data()which was also not suited, then corrected this storing mistake and actually used form.get which was better suited due to nature of the form in html page to get data, and then further didn't need to give datetime format.
 <br><br>
 2) Then next I encountered was docker image related error, the size of the image was huge, it was 2.3gb which could have created problem on deploying it over AWS-ECR as under free tier only 500 mb is allowed.